 The Department of Natural Resources and the Environment welcomes applications for a 9-month, full-time, tenure-track position in aquatic ecology and fisheries science at the level of Assistant or Associate Professor.
 The position will entail 50% research and 50% teaching.
 Responsibilities will centre around research complemented by teaching and mentoring within the Department of Natural Resources and the Environment (DNRE).
 DNRE is a leader of sustainability science within the College of Agriculture and Life Sciences (CALS); our collective expertise in the natural and social sciences is paired with vigorous traditions of non-academic partnerships and stakeholder engagement.
 We seek to build upon existing strengths in aquatic ecology and ecosystem management within DNRE and other Cornell units by hiring a researcher interested in leveraging both field expertise and regionally collected long-term data resources.

-DEADLINE: Applications received by January 20, 2025 will be given full consideration.
-Applications will be accepted until the position is filled.
+DEADLINE: Applications will be accepted until the position is filled.

 FIND OUT MORE AND APPLY >> https://academicjobsonline.org/ajo/jobs/29092